MichaelAquilina/S4/README.rst

 S4 keeps track of changes between files with a ``.index`` file at the root of each folder you are syncing.
-This contains the keys of each file being synchronised along with the timstamps found locally and remotely in JSON format.
+This contains the keys of each file being synchronised along with the timestamps found locally and remotely in JSON format.

 This is compressed (currently using gzip) to save space and increase